Kingsley Martin: Political line

-Martin and the Statesman were criticised for pursuing an erratic response to the regime of Stalin in the Soviet Union.
+Martin and the Statesman were criticised for pursuing an erratic response to the regime of Joseph Stalin in the Soviet Union.
 Martin's friend John Maynard Keynes complained that in regard to Stalin's Russia, Martin was "a little too full perhaps of goodwill.
 When a doubt arises it is swallowed down if possible."
-Martin wrote a hostile account of Leon Trotsky, "Trotsky in Mexico" for the NS, and did not allow the magazine to review Trotsky's anti-Stalinist book The Revolution Betrayed.
+Martin wrote a hostile account of Leon Trotsky, "Trotsky in Mexico" for the New Statesman, and did not allow the magazine to review Trotsky's anti-Stalinist book The Revolution Betrayed.